RIM-66 Standard: Contractors

 Standard missiles were constructed by General Dynamics Pomona Division until 1992, when it became part of the Hughes Missile Systems Company.
 Hughes formed a joint venture with Raytheon called Standard Missile Company (SMCo).
 Hughes Missile Systems was eventually sold to Raytheon making it the sole contractor.

-Due to the end of the US Navy's support of the SM-1 missile system the National Chung-Shan Institute of Science and Technology has taken over support for the system in Taiwanese service including production of replacement rocket motors.
-The same approach was taken for the SM-1's Mark 13 missile launcher.
+Due to the end of the US Navy's support of the SM-1 missile system, the National Chung-Shan Institute of Science and Technology (NCSIST) has taken over support for the system in Taiwanese service including production of replacement rocket motors.
+The new rocket motors allow for increased range and the upgrade also included an active radar homing seeker.
+The same approach was taken for the SM-1's Mark 13 missile launcher with NCIST taking over support.